kubernetes-sigs/kustomize/cmd/config/docs/commands/run-fns.md

 [Alpha] Reconcile config functions to Resources.

-run-fns sequentially invokes all config functions in the directly, providing Resources in the directory as input to the first function, and writing the output of the last function back to the directory.
+run sequentially invokes all config functions in the directly, providing Resources in the directory as input to the first function, and writing the output of the last function back to the directory.